 On remand, the trial courts shall first ensure that notice is properly made to the appropriate entities.
 If the trial courts conclusively determine that ICWA does not apply to the involuntary child custody proceedings-because the children are not Indian children or because the properly noticed tribes do not respond within the allotted time-the trial courts' respective orders terminating parental rights are reinstated.
-If, however, the trial courts' orders terminating parental rights must be vacated and all proceedings must begin anew in accord with the procedural and substantive requirements of ICWA.
+If, however, the trial courts conclude that ICWA does apply to the child custody proceedings, the trial courts' orders terminating parental rights must be vacated and all proceedings must begin anew in accord with the procedural and substantive requirements of ICWA.